Milenge Milenge: Critical reception

 Upon release, Milenge Milenge received mixed to negative reviews from critics.
 Rajeev Masand of CNN-IBN gave the film a rating of 1.5 out of 5 and described the film as "regressive, senseless, and packed with plot-holes the size of craters".
 Taran Adarsh of Bollywood Hungama rated it 2/5 and said, "Milenge Milenge has the charismatic lead pair, who are very popular with the youth, as its USP.
 But the problem is its dated look.
 Having taken a long time to reach the theatres, it will have to rely on a solid word of mouth to lure the audiences into cineplexes".
 Mayank Shekhar of the Hindustan Times gave it 1.5/5 saying, "Years since, while the film's main pair may not be friends anymore, have probably knocked each other off their Facebook pages, trashed old kissing pics, tucked away the sweet SMSes, they can't quite disown a new release that celebrates them still.
 Well.
 Sucks.
 I guess!".
 Gaurav Malani of Indiatimes gave the film 2/5 and stated, "Watch it only if you are just interested to see Kareena Kapoor when the term size zero wasn't coined.
 Else Milenge Milenge doesn't score too much above zero".

 Box office

 The film opened to a poor opening and collected ₹110 million in its theatrical run.

 Soundtrack

+The film's soundtrack was composed by Himesh Reshammiya.